ozcanmiraay/Capstone-Carbon-Aware-LLM-Inference/README.md

 - This folder keeps track of the code I modified in Vidur simulator to fit my research needs better.

 ### vidur-experiments
 - This folder contains the experiment scripts I wrote to run Vidur simulations with different hardware configurations and inference scenarios.

+### unit-tests
+- This folder contains the test scripts I wrote to validate that code modifications work as intended.